h2loop/evals-public/REPORTS/r1/LLM_Performance_Analysis_Report.md

 ## Executive Summary

 This report presents a comprehensive analysis of Large Language Model (LLM) performance on parallel code generation tasks, with particular focus on the H2Loop v0.1 model.
-The evaluation encompasses 10 different models across 12 computational domains, testing both serial and MPI parallel implementations.
+The evaluation encompasses 10 different models across 12 mathematical and computational domains, testing both serial and MPI parallel implementations.

 ## 1. Performance Analysis Results